 Here we are, halfway through February, and six weeks since making our new year’s resolutions.
 How are you doing on yours?
 According to the New York Times, one third of people who make resolutions don’t even keep them until the end of January.
 And a full 80 percent of people will drop their resolutions before the end of the year.
 If you’re still keeping to yours, good for you!
-And if not, it doesn’t mean that you have to wait until 2016 to get healthy, stop smoking, lose weight, get organized or any of the other things that you’ve resolved to do.
+And if not, it doesn’t mean that you have to wait until the next year to get healthy, stop smoking, lose weight, get organized or any of the other things that you’ve resolved to do.
 You can get back on the wagon.
 Here’s how:

 - Modify your perspective.
 If you’ve been thinking that it’s all or nothing, then you need to change the way you look at a resolution.
 Your house isn’t going to be perfectly organized from the minute you make your resolution, and it takes a long time to lose weight.
 If you’ve given up, it could be that you were allowing perfectionism to take charge.
 Did you make any progress at all toward your goal?
 Maybe you took several walks, or you finally cleaned out your master bedroom closet.
 Great!
 You’re on the right track; all you need to do now is take another small step, and you can consider yourself still working on your resolution.